The First Time Paintball Player’s Ultimate Guide

 Let’s get this straight.
 A lot of is made about nothing.
 The whole hoodie thing is the most overblown bullshit anyone can bring up.
 Here is the truth about what to wear to paintball.

-Dress comfortable.
+Dress comfortably.
 Do you really want to wear a hoodie in July?
 Take one, but it will on the bench after one game.
 Why?
 What did we just discuss above?

 Bottom line.
 Your chances of being shot in the back or side of the neck are almost zero because to get shot there, someone would need to be behind you.
 A player shooting you from behind happens about 10 percent of the time.
 In that 10 percent, the player would then need to decide they want to shoot you in the neck.

 Be the cool one in your group.
-Wear the onezee panda outfit if you want to make a statement.
+Wear the onesie panda outfit if you want to make a statement.
 But all you need is a t-shirt or sweatshirt.
 Just wear what you want.

-Why then are the pros wearing gear with elbow pads?
-Because they use that in heavy-duty game play.
-Up close and personal shots take place then, and they don’t need to take home an unnecessary welt.
-When they come play with you, they often wear the same gear out of habit.
+Why then are the advanced paintballers wearing gear with elbow pads?
+Because they use that in intense gameplay.
+They may also choose to lay up close and personal where close-range shots take place.
+Highly skilled players know they will be hit and choose to avoid going home with unnecessary welts.
+When experienced players come play recball some will wear the same gear due to habit.

 If you can grab a headband or a beanie hat.
 This helps you keep your mask from fogging.
 How is that you ask?
 The headband or beanie keep the foam trim on your paintball mask from capturing moisture to cause fog in your lens.
 There’s a pro tip for you.